SweetKenneth/auth-starter-backend-CMPSBL/README.md

 [Complex Schema Design with Drizzle ORM. youtube, 2024](https://www.youtube.com/watch?v=vLze97zZKsU&t=2305s)

 [You should learn Drizzle, the TypeScript SQL ORM.
 Syntax podcast #721, 2024](https://syntax.fm/show/721/you-should-learn-drizzle-the-typescript-sql-orm)

+# Update 2025 12 08.
+Status: Abandoned

+Why?
+I prefer the Go stdlib router and sqlc (with AI) now.
+See my [schatzhauser](https://github.com/aabbtree77/schatzhauser) project.
+Go is also a bit more low level in a good sense, e.g. it can do graceful shutdowns and mutexes to protect maps from concurrent hits.

+The major problem with Js/Ts is the fatigue.
+It is real, and it is galactic.
+At least three major runtimes, two module systems, three different ways to do async (ES5 callbacks, ES6 promises, ES8 async/await), Js vs Ts, [Ts type katas](https://www.reddit.com/r/typescript/comments/17vqe05/library_with_the_most_complex_typings/), only god knows how many build tools out there and what each does:

+npm / yarn / pnpm — install deps (baseline “build step”)

+prisma generate — generate DB client

+tsc — TypeScript → JavaScript

+esbuild — fast bundler, optional single-file output

+tsup — opinionated wrapper over esbuild

+rollup — bundling, optimization

+webpack — heavy bundler (less popular on server now)

+turbopack - a new Rust-based webpack

+babel — transpile JS syntax

+swc — very fast TS/JS transpiler

+nx — monorepo build orchestration

+turborepo — incremental builds / caching

+vite, vite (SSR build) — server bundle (less common)

+pkg — package Node app into executable

+ncc — bundle Node app into one JS file

+docker build — freeze runtime + app

+pm2 — process manager (often mistaken as build step)

+bun build — Node alternative with real build step

+deno build, deno compile...

+gulp - task runner (copy files, run scripts, not really a bundler)

+nexe, yao-pkg - package Node.js project into an executable

+...

+All that is just "go build" in Go.
+Single module system, build system, runtime, paradigm, compiles to a real binary which can wrap more than just Go (as PocketBase does), it can even be 32 bits.
+Go is great on vim if you want it super snappy without fluff, but debugging is best in VS Code.

+Node.js (Next.js?) apps [seem to leak memory](https://www.youtube.com/watch?v=gNDBwxeBrF4&t=176s).
+This is not a big deal per se as the accumulation is slow in time and a typical Js/Ts app crashes and gets restarted before RAM becomes a problem.